TinyCricetus/text-particle/README.md

 # TextParticle

-Create particle effects for text.
+Create particle transition effects for text and image.

 ## Preview